The Original Dinerant: Menu

-The Food Network has said The Original offers "creative riffs on the classics" and a "modern take on '50s and '60s diners by way of amped-up American favorites featuring local and seasonal ingredients".
-Korfhage said the diner's menu has "such innovations as a donut slider appetizer, a chicken-and-waffle sandwich, a croissant Monte Cristo with marionberry jam, six different $10 boozy milkshakes including a bourbon salted caramel, and a hamburger whose patty is 50% bacon".
-The barbecue brisket corn dog is served with fried macaroni and cheese and tomato marmalade, and the maple bacon dog comes with crêpes, fig, and ricotta, as of 2011.
+The Food Network said The Original offered "creative riffs on the classics" and a "modern take on '50s and '60s diners by way of amped-up American favorites featuring local and seasonal ingredients".
+Korfhage said the diner's menu had "such innovations as a donut slider appetizer, a chicken-and-waffle sandwich, a croissant Monte Cristo with marionberry jam, six different $10 boozy milkshakes including a bourbon salted caramel, and a hamburger whose patty is 50% bacon".
+The barbecue brisket corn dog was served with fried macaroni and cheese and tomato marmalade, and the maple bacon dog comes with crêpes, fig, and ricotta, as of 2011.

-The beef slider patty with cheese is served between glazed doughnut halves made in-house, and the jalapeño and cheddar buttermilk waffles come with chicken confit and maple syrup.
-The menu also includes a turkey burger and bánh mì burger with bacon, pickled carrot and daikon, cilantro, and sriracha mayonnaise.
+The beef slider patty with cheese was served between glazed doughnut halves made in-house, and the jalapeño and cheddar buttermilk waffles came with chicken confit and maple syrup.
+The menu also included a turkey burger and bánh mì burger with bacon, pickled carrot and daikon, cilantro, and sriracha mayonnaise.
 The Crazy Burger and The Crazy Grilled Cheese were featured on the "secret" food menu in 2016; Eater Portland's Mattie John Bamman described the former as "a monumental burger made with three burgers of your choosing" and the latter as "so massive it's made by cutting a loaf of brioche toast lengthwise".

-The dessert menu includes the frozen blueberry peach Ice Box Cake, which has white chocolate lemon semifreddo, angel food cake, blueberries, and peaches, as of 2015.
-Varieties of alcoholic milkshakes have included The Berry Boozy (vodka, vanilla ice cream, berries), The Knight Rider (Kahlúa, crème de cacao, chocolate ice cream, ground Oreo cookies), The Salty Jim (bourbon, salted caramel), banana berry, and chocolate peanut butter.
+The dessert menu included the frozen blueberry peach Ice Box Cake, which had white chocolate lemon semifreddo, angel food cake, blueberries, and peaches in 2015.
+Varieties of alcoholic milkshakes included The Berry Boozy (vodka, vanilla ice cream, berries), The Knight Rider (Kahlúa, crème de cacao, chocolate ice cream, ground Oreo cookies), The Salty Jim (bourbon, salted caramel), banana berry, and chocolate peanut butter.

-The Dinercade serves snacks including caramel corn and trail mix, cocktails with names alluding to video games, beers by the can, and wine.
-The Princess Peach is an iced tea with bourbon whiskey and Frane described the Hadouken as a "floral and slightly sweet gin cocktail with the hue of Ryu's blue fireball".
+The Dinercade served snacks including caramel corn and trail mix, cocktails with names alluding to video games, beers by the can, and wine.
+The Princess Peach was an iced tea with bourbon whiskey and Frane described the Hadouken as a "floral and slightly sweet gin cocktail with the hue of Ryu's blue fireball".